crashingthedance/blog.crashingthedance.com/_posts/2017-03-12-mocking_the_bracket_2017_edition.md

 Despite losing in the Pac 12 championship game, the Ducks remain the highest seed from the conference and are rewarded geographically.

+**7. Duke - East (Greenville)**

+Duke's late run lifted them to a higher seed line than would have been expected several weeks ago.
+They're also rewarded geographically, though being in the same region as Villanova might not be a reward.

 <a name='latest'></a>
 *Reload for the latest updates*